 In case you are still running into this system bug, we suggest resetting your device to factory settings.

 This one issue is quite frequently reported on various forums.
-Exynos chips that widely used by Samsung are known to be prone to overheat.
-Especially if you are gaming for an extended period of time, have poor network coverage, or use the device while it’s charging.
+Exynos chips that are widely used by Samsung are known to be prone to overheat.
+Especially if you are gaming for an extended period, have poor network coverage, or use the device while it’s charging.

-Keeping your device up-to-date firmware-wise should help but, just to get in a clear, make sure to remove the protective casing while charging.
+Keeping your device up-to-date firmware-wise should help but, just to get in the clear, make sure to remove the protective casing while charging.
 Also, we strongly suggest using the included charger solely.

 7. Bluetooth issues

-Having a stable Bluetooth connection is something many users are expecting in this day and age, considering that the wireless headphones (earbuds) are getting prominent.
-Sadly, some users are reporting scratchy sound.
+Having a stable Bluetooth connection is something many users are expecting in this day and age, considering that wireless headphones (earbuds) are getting prominent.
+Sadly, some users are reporting scratchy sounds.
 For some, Bluetooth is frequently disconnecting.

-In case you are experiencing any Bluetooth issues, make sure to try all these steps in order to resolve the problem at hand:
+In case you are experiencing any Bluetooth issues, make sure to try all these steps to resolve the problem at hand:

 - Restart your device.